KaiyuanChao/Ollister/README.md

 See how much hard drive space the models take up with the pie chart plot.
 Prune, start, or update them from the menu that pops up when you right-click the model name in the list.

+A windows 11 .exe wrapper is provided with the release for convenience, but running the python file directly on your system makes for a much snappier experience.

+> python Ollister.py

 Tested on Windows 11 and MacOS.

 <img width="569" alt="PieChart_readme" src="https://github.com/user-attachments/assets/62749287-75de-4097-b4c9-17820e32349d" />